danielfett/sd-jwt-vc-dm/README.md

 This proposal was developed by Alen Horvat, Oliver Terbu, and Daniel Fett.
 This writeup was compiled by Daniel Fett.

+> [!CAUTION]
+> **This proposal is not (and will not be) a separate specification.** Instead, SD-JWT VC DM is positioned as a roadmap for the future development of [SD-JWT VC](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) and potentially other specifications.
+Many of the features proposed here have already been incorporated into SD-JWT VC (see [Document History](https://drafts.oauth.net/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.html#name-document-history)).

 ## Problem Statement

 While several credential formats exist for JSON-based credentials, the existing